Picton Express: Reinstatement

 When the railcars wore out in the 1970s, they were replaced by a carriage train, which was introduced because of the withdrawal of the rival Lyttelton-Wellington steamer express, operated by the Rangitira in 1976.
 That year, at the suggestion of Rangiora Member of Parliament Derek Quigley, the former first-class carriages previously used on the overnight mixed goods Picton–Christchurch train were transferred to the daytime express, and several other NZR 56-foot carriages were fitted with heaters.
 The new train replaced the railcar service from 1 July 1976.

 This reborn Picton Express proved something of a success.
 The service made use of AC class "Grassgrub" articulated carriages, which were de-motored railcars.
 From 11 October 1982, the Grassgrubs were replaced by a normal carriage train.

-From 1982 until 1988 the Picton Express and the Greymouth and West Coast Expresses shared a pool of twelve former second-class NZR 56-foot carriages and guards vans with six 50-foot wooden box wagons, all painted bright red with wall-to-wall carpet, fluorescent strip lights and later, a new design of seat from Addington Workshops.
+From 1982 until September 1988 the Picton Express and the Greymouth and West Coast Expresses shared a pool of twelve former second-class NZR 56-foot carriages and guards vans with six 50-foot wooden box wagons, all painted bright red with wall-to-wall carpet, fluorescent strip lights and later, a new design of seat from Addington Workshops.
 Carriages with luggage space seated 46, passenger-only carriages seated 52.

 In 1984–1985, while the carriages were being fitted with new seats, three Southerner carriages and an FM class modular guards van for baggage were used.
 In 1987, due to the need to re-equip the Northerner trains, the carriages were reallocated and refurbished.
 In 1988 the Railways Corporation announced it was replacing the Picton Express with a new train along the lines of the successful TranzAlpine between Christchurch and Greymouth launched in 1987.
 On 25 September 1988, the train was re-launched as the "Coastal Pacific Express."
 The train was later rebranded as the TranzCoastal.